 Child Sex Tourism: This involves Americans or U.S. resident aliens traveling abroad for the purpose of sexually abusing foreign children (usually in economically disadvantaged countries).
 Americans, capitalizing on their relative wealth and the lack of effective law enforcement in the destination countries, easily purchase access to young children to engage in illicit sex acts.
 The Internet has also revolutionized the child sex tourism industry, by helping individuals to navigate travel in developing countries, and it allows like-minded offenders to gather and exchange information on how and where to find child victims in these foreign locations.

 The USAO/EDWI has increased its’ prosecution of each of these identified areas of child exploitation.
-United States Attorney for the ED WI, Gregory J. Haanstad, has stated that anyone who targets a child in this district, will be the target of law enforcement.
+United States Attorney for the ED WI, Matthew D. Krueger, has stated that anyone who targets a child in this district, will be the target of law enforcement.